svj3ist/Hidro_barrel_meter/README.md

-For Arduino Uno and ENC28J60 Ethernet controller.
+For Arduino Nano and ENC28J60 Ethernet controller.